Electrical and Electronic Engineering MEng

 How you'll learn

-Your academic team includes a dynamic mix of research-active industrial practitioners, renowned researchers, chartered professionals and technologists, whose combined knowledge ensures you leave with a comprehensive understanding of mechatronics engineering practice and research.
-You will be setting your own hands-on and research–based learning where you will evaluate and critique recent data, literature and case studies as well.
+Your academic team includes a dynamic mix of research-active industrial practitioners, renowned researchers, chartered engineering professionals and technologists, whose combined knowledge ensures you leave with a comprehensive understanding of electric and electronic engineering practice and research.
+You will be setting your own hands-on and research-based learning where you will evaluate and critique recent data, literature and case studies as well.

-You may also complete an optional placement year which enables you to get experience in a real working environment and put theory into practice.
+You may also complete an optional placement year, which enables you to get experience in a real working environment and put engineering theory into practice.

 Guided independent study